Legobas/mqtt-timer/README.md

 ## Programmable timers

-Timers can be set by sending a MQTT JSON messages to the topic:
+Timers can be set by sending a MQTT JSON message to the topic:

     MQTT-Timer/set